TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

    first element being the program name.
 If not specified or ``None``, the values of :data:`sys.argv` are used.

-   The *testRunner* argument can either be a test runner class or an already created instance of it.
+   The *testRunner* argument can either be a test runner kundi or an already created instance of it.
 By default ``main`` calls :func:`sys.exit` with an exit code indicating success or failure of the tests run.

    The *testLoader* argument has to be a :class:`TestLoader` instance, and defaults to :data:`defaultTestLoader`.

-   ``main`` supports being used from the interactive interpreter by passing in the argument ``exit=False``.
+   ``main`` supports being used kutoka the interactive interpreter by passing in the argument ``exit=False``.
 This displays the result on standard output without calling :func:`sys.exit`::

-      >>> from unittest import main
+      >>> kutoka unittest agiza main
       >>> main(module='test_module', exit=False)

    The *failfast*, *catchbreak* and *buffer* parameters have the same